2022 Bolton Metropolitan Borough Council election

 The 2022 Bolton Metropolitan Borough Council election took place on 5 May 2022.
-One third of councillors—20 out of 60—were to be elected.
+One third of councillors—20 out of 60—were elected.
 The election took place alongside other local elections across the United Kingdom.

 In the previous council election in 2021, the council remained under no overall control.
 The Conservatives continued running a minority administration with a confidence and supply arrangement with smaller parties, as they had done prior to the election.
 Labour formed the main opposition with nineteen seats to the Conservatives' twenty.